InMode (NASDAQ:INMD) Releases Q1 2022 Earnings Guidance

-InMode (NASDAQ:INMD – Get Rating) issued an update on its first quarter 2022 earnings guidance on Monday morning.
+InMode (NASDAQ:INMD – Get Rating) updated its first quarter 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.380-$0.390 for the period, compared to the Thomson Reuters consensus estimate of $0.360.
 The company issued revenue guidance of $85 million-$85.50 million, compared to the consensus revenue estimate of $80.05 million.

-InMode (NASDAQ:INMD – Get Rating) last released its quarterly earnings results on Thursday, February 10th.
-The healthcare company reported $0.60 EPS for the quarter.
-The company had revenue of $110.50 million during the quarter, compared to analysts’ expectations of $103.54 million.
-InMode had a return on equity of 46.14% and a net margin of 46.14%.
-The firm’s revenue was up 46.9% compared to the same quarter last year.
-During the same period last year, the business posted $0.94 earnings per share.
+Separately, Needham & Company LLC reaffirmed a buy rating and set a $82.00 price target on shares of InMode in a research report on Monday, April 18th.
+Four equities research analysts have rated the stock with a buy rating, According to MarketBeat.com, the company currently has a consensus rating of Buy and a consensus price target of $90.75.

-A number of large investors have recently added to or reduced their stakes in INMD.
-Cetera Investment Advisers bought a new stake in InMode during the fourth quarter worth approximately $219,000.
-NEXT Financial Group Inc lifted its position in shares of InMode by 677.7% in the fourth quarter.
-NEXT Financial Group Inc now owns 4,184 shares of the healthcare company’s stock worth $295,000 after buying an additional 3,646 shares during the last quarter.
-Oliver Luxxe Assets LLC boosted its holdings in InMode by 97.9% during the fourth quarter.
-Oliver Luxxe Assets LLC now owns 4,690 shares of the healthcare company’s stock valued at $331,000 after acquiring an additional 2,320 shares during the period.
-MML Investors Services LLC increased its holdings in shares of InMode by 104.6% during the 4th quarter.
-MML Investors Services LLC now owns 6,453 shares of the healthcare company’s stock worth $455,000 after purchasing an additional 3,299 shares during the period.
-Finally, Schonfeld Strategic Advisors LLC increased its holdings in InMode by 277.4% in the 4th quarter.
-Schonfeld Strategic Advisors LLC now owns 12,000 shares of the healthcare company’s stock valued at $847,000 after buying an additional 8,820 shares during the period.
+Several institutional investors have recently modified their holdings of INMD.
+BlackRock Inc. raised its stake in InMode by 121.6% during the fourth quarter.
+BlackRock Inc. now owns 2,160,940 shares of the healthcare company’s stock worth $152,520,000 after acquiring an additional 1,185,834 shares during the period.
+State Street Corp grew its position in InMode by 356.0% in the 4th quarter.
+State Street Corp now owns 773,835 shares of the healthcare company’s stock worth $54,617,000 after purchasing an additional 604,141 shares during the last quarter.
+Morgan Stanley grew its position in InMode by 19.5% in the 2nd quarter.
+Morgan Stanley now owns 546,042 shares of the healthcare company’s stock worth $51,699,000 after purchasing an additional 88,915 shares during the last quarter.
+Legal & General Group Plc grew its position in InMode by 2,800.8% in the 4th quarter.
+Legal & General Group Plc now owns 364,916 shares of the healthcare company’s stock worth $25,756,000 after purchasing an additional 352,336 shares during the last quarter.
+Finally, Deutsche Bank AG grew its position in InMode by 26,633.4% in the 4th quarter.
+Deutsche Bank AG now owns 347,534 shares of the healthcare company’s stock worth $24,528,000 after purchasing an additional 346,234 shares during the last quarter.
 Institutional investors and hedge funds own 35.23% of the company’s stock.

 InMode Ltd. designs, develops, manufactures, and markets minimally invasive aesthetic medical products based on its proprietary radiofrequency assisted lipolysis and deep subdermal fractional radiofrequency technologies in the United States and internationally.
 The company offers minimally invasive aesthetic medical products for various procedures, such as liposuction with simultaneous skin tightening, body and face contouring, and ablative skin rejuvenation treatments, as well as for use in women's health conditions and procedures.